finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

             try
             {
+                // uncomment the below to set overrides at the request level
+                // ResourceListOfChange result = apiInstance.GetPortfolioChanges(scope, effectiveAt, asAt, opts: opts);

                 // GetPortfolioChanges: Get the next change to each portfolio in a scope.
                 ResourceListOfChange result = apiInstance.GetPortfolioChanges(scope, effectiveAt, asAt);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));